geoschem/integrated_methane_inversion/docs/source/index.rst

 It uses `GEOS-Chem <http://geos-chem.org>`_ as forward model for the inversion and infers methane emissions at 25 × 25 km\ :sup:`2`\  resolution.

-This site provides instructions for using the IMI, including launching an AWS compute instance with pre-installed IMI software, configuring and running an inversion, and analyzing the results with a ready-made jupyter notebook.
+This site provides instructions for using the IMI, including launching an AWS compute instance, configuring and running an inversion, and analyzing the results with a ready-made jupyter notebook.

 Some instructions are specific to the Amazon Web Services (AWS) cloud, but the IMI can also be run on a local compute cluster.